aquast/solarmetrics/README.md

  1. InfluxDB
  2. Telegraf
  3. Grafana
+ 4. USB-Driver the CC-USB-RS485-150U PC Communication Cable - if used

 ## Installation

+### InfluxDB, telegraf

 InfluxDB and telegraf are both open source software under MIT license.
 The software is released and maintained by influxdata.
 Both, telegraf and influxDB can be acquired and updated by adding the influx repository to your Raspberry repository manager.